QubesOS/qubes-doc/developer/services/qrexec3.md

 ### Qubes RPC example - with argument usage ###

-We will show the necessary files to create an rpc call that reads a specific file from a predefined directory on the target.
+We will show the necessary files to create an RPC call that reads a specific file from a predefined directory on the target.
 Besides really naive storage, it may be a very simple password manager.
 Additionally, in this example a simplified workflow will be used - server code placed directly in the service definition file (in `/etc/qubes-rpc` directory).
 And no separate client script will be used.

- * rpc server code (*/etc/qubes-rpc/test.File*)
+ * RPC server code (*/etc/qubes-rpc/test.File*)

        #!/bin/sh
        argument="$1" # service argument, also available as $QREXEC_SERVICE_ARGUMENT